PARANOID PLANET

 This is a short biography of Irish Republican hunger striker Bobby Sands, published in a three-volume collection of articles on themes connected to violence and religion.
 Jeffrey Ross is a professor at the School of Criminal Justice at the University of Baltimore in Maryland.

 a.
 "Who Watches the Watchers’ Watchers?”
-A Review of Conspiracy Theories & The People Who Believe Them, edited by Joseph E Uscinski.
+A review of Conspiracy Theories & The People Who Believe Them, edited by Joseph E Uscinski.
 Skeptic magazine (Summer 2020).

 This essay appeared in Skeptic magazine 25.2 (June 2020).

 b.
-"Statistical Paranoia" A Book Review of Creating Conspiracy Beliefs: How Our Thoughts Are Shaped, by Dolores Albarracín, Julia Albarracín, Man-pui Sally Chan, and Kathleen Hall Jamieson (2022).
-Perspectives on Science and Christian Faith, Volume 74 Number 4 December 2022, p.250-252.
+"Statistical Paranoia," A review of Creating Conspiracy Beliefs: How Our Thoughts Are Shaped, by Dolores Albarracín, Julia Albarracín, Man-pui Sally Chan, and Kathleen Hall Jamieson (Cambridge University Press, 2022).
+Perspectives on Science and Christian Faith, Volume 74 Number 4, December 2022, p.250-252.
 DOI: https://doi.org/10.56315/PSCF12-22Complete

 II.
 INTERVIEWS